leoriazuddin/python/react-microservice/README.md

 - Copy the AMQP url.
 - In `products` app, create `producer.py` and `consumer.py` (see details there).
 Add publish call in `create` view.
 - Start `admin` docker up and go into the container.
+- Run `python consumer.py`  (is eventually moved to `docker-compose.yaml`).
+Send a create request and see the data appear in consumer.
+- create consumer in flask app and start it.
+These steps do not need to be run manually as they are moved to `docker-compose.yaml`.